Woman tops ArtReview "power 100" list for first time

 Asked whether he thought women were finally approaching equal footing in a traditionally male-dominated world, Rappolt replied: "It's difficult to answer that question as a man, but it's probably changing more slowly than some people would like."

-Russian punk band Pussy Riot was a new entry on the list at 57, recognising the jailed members' success in highlighting the issue of free speech internationally.
+Russian punk band Pussy Riot was a new entry on the list at 57, recognizing the jailed members' success in highlighting the issue of free speech internationally.

 And Rappolt noted the rise of art world figures from Asia and Latin America, reflecting the comparative strength of economies and culture in those regions.